syncd010/AoC2024/README.md

 Nice twist on part two.
 Part one was relatively straightforward, I chose to just keep track of the reached indexes on the design, and not all the possible pattern combinations to do that, which helped with performance.
 Looking at part two, i though that just by changing 3 or 4 lines of the solution i had would be enough, which indeed was, but only with the test input...
 On the real input it didn't seem to want to end, so i had to get back to the drawing board and create a different solution.

-**Input parsing:** The patterns present on the first line and the designs on the other lines, both as vector of vector of chars.
+**Input parsing:** The patterns present on the first line and the designs on the other lines, both as vector of strings.

 **Part one solution:** For each design, keep a list of the reached indexes up until that point, and try to fit each of the patterns from that index on.
 If the pattern fits and the end of the design is reached, break and increase the solution counter, otherwise, update the list of reached indexes with the pattern length.